 - 1. Generally: The court may appoint counsel to represent the best interests of the child pursuant to Family Code § 3151. - 2.
 Compensation of Counsel: When appointed, counsel will receive a reasonable sum for compensation and expenses.
 Compensation and expenses will be determined by the court and paid by the parents proportionally as determined by the court or by the court pursuant to Family Code § 3153.
-Counsel must comply with the billing procedures set forth in local rule 1.35. - 3.
-Complaints: A parent's complaints about court appointed counsel for a child must be made in writing to the family law judge and provided to all parties.
+Counsel must comply with the billing procedures set forth in local rule 1.39. - 3.
+Complaints: A parent's complaints about court-appointed counsel for a child must be made in writing to the family law judge and provided to all parties.
 The court will determine what action, if any, to take, including whether the complaint should be referred to the appropriate professional licensing board.
 The court will explain its decision in a written ruling or on the record in open court.
-If a child complains about his or her court-appointed attorney, the court may follow the procedures set forth above or hold a confidential hearing. - 4.
-Attorney Notice of Unavailability.
-All court appointed counsel must notice the court ten (10) days prior to hearing days in which counsel is unavailable.
-The notice must be filed with the court and include a proof of service to all opposing counsel, and if relevant to agencies that participate in court hearings.
+If a child complains about his or her court-appointed attorney, the court may follow the procedures set forth above or hold a confidential hearing.